Insurance branding to create preference

 The Liberty Mutual ad campaign has been successful largely because of the belief among consumers that insurance companies scheme their way to your wallet.
 It works as a message.
 But it would be more effective if the emotional pain of that the audience was embedded in the Liberty Mutual brand.
 Then Liberty Mutual could be preferred, rather than just considered.

 Sure, Liberty Mutual says “Liberty stands with you.”
 But that’s just marketing garble and identical to “Nationwide is on your side.”
 (We liked the question it asked years ago, “What’s your policy?”)
-To really make an impact, and provide preference, its theme should not be so forgettable and easily overlooked.
+To really make an impact, and prompt preference, its theme should not be so forgettable and easily overlooked.
 It should hit the heart of how prospective customers feel and how they should see themselves in the Liberty Mutual brand.

 Brand answers the questions